16 Facts About Burger King’s Whopper That You Probably Never Knew

 TFoxFoto/Shutterstock

-If you’re a Cheesehead living near Green Bay, Wisconsin, you’re one of the lucky few who may have had the chance to try out the latest variation on the Whopper.
-Last fall, six different Wisconsin locations sold an extra-cheesy Green Bay Whopper with a *whopping* eight slices of American cheese.
-The Green Bay Whopper was available until December 2.
+If you lived near Green Bay, Wisconsin, back in 2018, you were one of the lucky few who had the chance to try out an artery-clogging Whopper that only a Cheesehead could love.
+Six Wisconsin BK locations sold an extra-cheesy Green Bay Whopper with a *whopping* eight slices of American cheese.
+The Green Bay Whopper was available until December 2 of that year as a limited-time offering.

 The Impossible Burger, a plant-based burger